Author(s)

 Snowbird season refers to the months when a seasonal traveler is away from their primary residence, enjoying the climate of a warmer state.
 While the snowbird lifestyle offers a much-needed respite from harsh winters, moving between residences can be complicated and time consuming—especially when it comes to transportation.

-Shipping a car is surprisingly easy and can be more convenient, safer, and less costly than driving it.
+Shipping a car to your destination is surprisingly easy and can be more convenient, safer, and less costly than driving it.
 Best of all, professional auto transport supports the snowbird lifestyle of leisurely adventure—no wonder so many seasonal residents rely on car transport year after year!

 Seasonal differences in auto transport